 When it comes to investment classes, real estate can offer security, reliable cash flow, and asset appreciation.
-And this is why, even in down markets, real estate investing is many investors' primary way of wealth-building.
+And this is why, even in down markets, real estate investing is many investors' primary way of building wealth.

 The predictability of rental income is one of the biggest reasons to invest in real estate.
 As long as you have tenants, rental income is money you can usually count on.
 While maintenance costs and non-payment of rent can happen, these payments are typically consistent as long as you have tenants in place.

-Fractional real estate investing can also be a predictable source of dividends.
-Arrived offers monthly dividend payments directly to investors through Arrived Wallet.
+Fractional real estate investing can also be a source of dividends generated from rental income.
+Arrived offers monthly dividend payments paid directly to investors through their Arrived Cash Balance.

 Real estate is known for its historically high returns.